intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 The last piece of the puzzle for dot operator lowering (see Dot product optimization & layout lowering) is the matrix multiplication input (dot) and output (mma) operands layouts.

-Dot operand layout
+Dot Operand Layout
 ^^^^^^^^^^^^^^^^^^
 In the TritonGPU dialect, considering ``d = tt.dot a, b, c``. ``tt.dot``'s operands ``a`` and ``b`` must be of DotOperandEncodingAttr distributed layout.

-MMA layout
+MMA Layout
 ^^^^^^^^^^
 MMA layouts provide the register file mapping for the result of a matrix multiplication instruction.
-There are different layouts for different hardware (e.g., MFMA for AMD, NvidiaMma for Nvidia, DPAS for Intel).
+There are different layouts for different hardware (for example, MFMA for AMD, NvidiaMma for Nvidia, DPAS for Intel).
 See Nvidia’s examples at [c26]_.

-Dot product optimization & layout lowering
+Dot Product Optimization & Layout Lowering
 ==========================================
 GPUs provide specific instructions for efficient matrix multiplication (Nvidia’s MMA [c21]_, Intel’s DPAS [c22]_, and AMD’s MFMA [c23]_).
 These are usually implemented as systolic arrays and produce/consume a tile of input and output values (as opposed to regular instructions consuming 1 operand at a time).
 The performance of workloads using these instructions is highly dependent on data throughput, thus the overall flow looks like the following: